VeterinaryWellness

 Can you use over-the-counter antibiotics and other topical creams for dogs?
 You have a couple of options here.
 Antibiotic creams, such as Neosporin, are common topical antibiotic creams used to treat minor cuts and scrapes.
 They’re safe for dogs, as long as they don’t contain steroids.

 Be sure to clean your dog’s wound before applying any antibiotic ointment.
 Also, cover the wound, so your dog doesn’t lick off the ointment.
+Learn more about antibiotics for dogs.

-Hydrocortisone, another popular OTC topical cream, is also safe for dogs to relieve itchy, raw or irritated skin.
+A 1% hydrocortisone cream, another popular OTC topical cream, is also safe for dogs to relieve itchy, raw, or irritated skin.
 You can apply a small amount up to two times daily.
-Learn more about antibiotics for dogs.

-A good choice for over-the-counter arthritis medicine for dogs is glucosamine (and glucosamine in combination with chondroitin sulfate).
+A good choice for over-the-counter arthritis medicine for dogs isglucosamine (and glucosamine in combination with chondroitin sulfate).
 Glucosamine, which supports joint health and reduces inflammation, is a long-term treatment option for joint pain associated with arthritis.
 Read our article on glucosamine for dogs to learn more.

 10. Eye Drops

-If these drops don’t do the trick, however, go to the vet right away (especially if your dog’s eyes are red, swollen or have a discharge).
+If these drops don’t do the trick, however, go to the vet right away (especially if your dog’s eyes are red, swollen, or have a discharge).
 Serious eye problems like an eye infection, a foreign body that needs removal, or a scratch on the cornea all need immediate professional attention.
 Not treating these problems promptly may lead to other more serious eye ailments.

 Lots of blinking and squinting may also be early signs of cataracts, which require medical treatment.